Welcome to Trinity,

 Watch this week's livestream service

-Sunday November 3rd | All Saints’ Sunday
+Sunday November 10th | Twenty Fifth Sunday after Pentecost

 Watch the latest sermon

-Sunday October 27th | Twenty Third Sunday after Pentecost
+Sunday November 10th | Twenty Fifth Sunday after Pentecost

 This Week at Trinity